tokenjournal/site/content/editorial-policy.md

 ###### Acknowledgements
 Projects that have been influential for the drafting of this policy

-`name` wants to explictly thank the journal [Compositionality](http://compositionality-journal.org/), to which its editorial policy is partly inspired.
+Decentralized Technology wants to explictly thank the journal [Compositionality](http://compositionality-journal.org/), to which its editorial policy is partly inspired.